tttmmmyyyy/fixlang/Document.md

 They return a function pointer of type `void (*)(void*)`.

-To manage reference counter of Fix's object from C side, you need to send the function pointers to C side using `CALL_C`, and call them on a pointer which directs to a Fix's object properly.
+To manage reference counter of Fix's value from C side, you need to send the function pointers to C side using `CALL_C`, and call them on a pointer which directs to a Fix's value properly.

 ### Calling Fix's function from C